 Central Serous Chorioretinopathy Specialist

 Central serous chorioretinopathy is a disease where fluid builds up under your retina.
-If you’ve been diagnosed with this condition, Dr. Vogel of Advanced Retina can help.
-He helps patients in Greenfield and Delafield, Wisconsin, and beyond avoid the long-term vision loss associated.
-Call the office today for an appointment, or use the website to learn more about the practice.
+If you’ve been diagnosed with this condition, Our Doctors at Advanced Retina can help.
+They help patients in Greenfield, Pewaukee and Mequon, WI avoid the long-term vision loss associated.
+Call the office today for an appointment, or use our online appointment form.

 Central Serous Chorioretinopathy Q & A